A Unified Approach for Text- and Image-guided 4D Scene Generation: Results

 \subsection{Controllable 4D Generation}

-In this section, we show qualitative results of text-to-4D generation where the object appearance is defined by one or multiple user-defined images.
-In Fig.~\ref{fig:image-to-4D}, we present results for single image to 4D generation.
-Our method can preserve the identity and appearance details of the image and successfully learn the animation specified in the text prompt.
+We show qualitative results of text-to-4D generation where the object appearance is defined by one or multiple user-defined images.
+In Fig.~\ref{fig:image-to-4D}, given a single image, our method can preserve the identity and appearance details of the input image and successfully learn the animation specified in the text prompt.
+It is preferred by users over MAV3D 98.3\% of the time for its image texture preservation and 100.0\% of the time for its alignment to the text.
 In Fig.~\ref{fig:personalized_4D}, we show personalized 4D generation.
-Given a few casually captured images of a subject, our method can generate 4D content of the subject under various motion conditions, e.g., eating food or ice cream.
+Given a few casually captured images of a subject, our method can generate 4D content of the subject under various motion conditions, \textit{e.g.}, eating food or ice cream.
+More qualitative results can be found on our project page.